MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-directaccess-server-console-ip-https-ipsec.md

 ### Cause

-This issue occurs because the certificate hasn't been installed or isn't valid.
+This issue occurs because the certificate wasn't installed or isn't valid.

 ### Resolution

-To fix this error, we need to make sure that the iphttps certificate or the machine certificate on the client has not expired and its meets the criteria mentioned below:
+To fix this error, make sure that the IP-HTTPS certificate or the machine certificate on the client is not expired and meets the following criteria:

 - Should not be expired.
 - Should have a private key.
 - Should be configured to be used for client authentication.
-- Should chain to the configured root/intermediate cert.
+- Should chain to the configured root or intermediate certificate.